How do you get rid of ants using green products?

 Essential oils work well (e.g., thyme, rosemary, cinnamon, wintergreen, etc.), but only when you use the right combinations of oils, like our Maggie’s Farm Simply Effective Ant and Roach Killer™ or our Maggie’s Farm Home Bug Spray™.

-What are your favorite natural ant removal remedies to get rid of ants at home?
+What are your favorite green ant removal remedies to get rid of ants at home?
 Share with us below!

 Order Maggie’s Farm Simply Effective No Spill Ant Kill gel bait stations for delivery to your home or business.